samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Infnel, Fires of judgment
     - Duration: [dice] rounds
     - Range: Shouting
     - Target takes [sum] fire damage each time they attack.
-WIL save each round.
+WILL save each round.
 1. Pandoric Rune
     - You write the rune on a surface.
 When a creature sees the rune, they take [sum] fire damage & the rune is destroyed.
 You must lock the dice used
 1. Al'Trazel, the Astral Prison
+    - Sporadic
     - Duration: [dice] rounds
     - Range: touch
     - An object is frozen in time and space within an invulnerable crystal shell.